Content Warning: Please be advised that this article mentions substance use and other potentially triggering subjects. Read with discretion.

 Understanding The Differences Between Various Professional Titles

-When seeking support, it can be beneficial to first reach out to those in the mental health profession most qualified to support you.
+When seeking support for a mental health condition, it can be beneficial to first reach out to those in the mental health profession most qualified to support you.
+This can help you find the right therapist to meet your needs.

-Many different disciplines fall under the category of therapy, including but not limited to the following:
+Many different disciplines fall under the category of therapy, including but not limited to the following types of therapy:

 - Guidance counseling